janosh/matbench-discovery/data/wbm/readme.md

 ## 📊 &thinsp; Symmetry Statistics

-With one exception, MP and WBM have diverse representation across all 7 crystal systems.
+Both the MP training and WBM test set have good coverage of all 7 crystal systems, triclinic crystals being the only notable exception at just 1% prevalence in WBM but still well represented in MP (15%).
 In MP, monoclinic (23%) and orthorhombic (21%) are most prevalent.
 In WBM, orthorhombic and tetragonal each make up 20%.
-Triclinic crystals are notably almost absent from WBM at just 1% prevalence, but well represented in MP (15%).
 Combined with the higher share of cubic structures in WBM (19% vs 14%), WBM structures have overall higher symmetry.
 This should benefit a model like Wrenformer reliant on symmetries to encode coarse-grained structural features.
 See [SI](/si#spacegroup-prevalence-in-wrenformer-failure-cases) for a failure case of this featurization.

 <slot name="spacegroup-sunbursts" />